 - Twin sharing tented accommodation during the trek

-- An experience guide (trained by Ministry of tourism), required number of porters, their food, accommodation, salary, insurance, equipments
+- An experience guide, required number of porters, their food, accommodation, salary, insurance, equipment

-- Trekking equipment (two men tent, dining tent, kitchen tent, table with chairs, kitchen utensils, and other necessary equipments during the trek)
+- Trekking equipment (two men tent, dining tent, kitchen tent, table with chairs, kitchen utensils, and other necessary equipment during the trek)

-- Nepal Hiking Team duffle bag, down jacket and sleeping bag during Manaslu Trek
+- Nepal Hiking Team duffle bag, down jacket and sleeping bag during the trek

 - Nepal Hiking Team T – Shirt (yours to keep)